C. Henry Smith Peace Lecture

 The C. Henry Smith Peace Lectureship is interpreted broadly to include related media through which the peace witness can be communicated - such as drama, story and visual art as well as a more formal lecture.
 Each lecture will be presented publicly at Bluffton University and Goshen College.
 Insofar as is possible, lecturers are encouraged to present the lecture in churches and at other colleges.
 The lectureship should, whenever possible, highlight a distinctive Anabaptist peace perspective.

 The peace lectureship provides an opportunity for faculty members of Mennonite-related colleges, and Mennonites teaching at other colleges, to strengthen their resources for teaching peace.
-Because of C. Henry Smith's long association with Goshen College and Bluffton University and his special consideration of these two institutions in establishment of the trust, if top proposals are of equal quality, faculty member proposals from Goshen and Bluffton will receive priority.
+Because of C. Henry Smith's long association with Goshen College and Bluffton University and his special consideration of these two institutions in establishment of the trust, faculty member proposals from Goshen and Bluffton will receive priority.
 We are looking for creativity in research and presentations that will convey peace from a distinctive Anabaptist perspective and strengthen the peace witness of the Mennonite Churches.

 The deadline for completed applications is Friday, Feb.
 6, 2015.
 The recipient of the award will be notified no later than Monday, March 9, 2015.
 The lecture is to be presented during the 2015-16 academic year.

 Proposals are to be presented in the format described in the application materials.
 Proposals should be submitted as e-mail attachments to the academic deans at both Bluffton University and Goshen College.